gusafr/midora-solid-ai/GITHUB_PAGES_SETUP.md

 # GitHub Pages Setup Guide

+**Status:** ⚠️ Not configured (MVP stage - manual deployment only)

-This guide explains how to enable and configure GitHub Pages for the solid.ai documentation site.
+This guide explains how to enable and configure GitHub Pages for the solid.ai documentation site when you're ready to deploy publicly.

 ## Current Status

-⚠️ **GitHub Pages is currently disabled**

-The Pages deployment workflow (`.github/workflows/pages.yml`) is configured but won't run automatically until you enable GitHub Pages in your repository settings.

-## Quick Setup
+The solid.ai documentation is currently in **MVP stage** and not automatically deployed to GitHub Pages.

+**Current deployment options:**
+- ✅ Local development: `mkdocs serve` or `docker-compose --profile dev up`
+- ✅ Manual build: `mkdocs build` (outputs to `site/` directory)
+- ✅ Docker production: `docker-compose --profile prod up`
+- ❌ GitHub Pages: Not configured (can be enabled when ready)

+## When You're Ready to Deploy

 ### Step 1: Enable GitHub Pages